 Figure 1.
-Location of boxes for the regional average time series (red dashed box) in Figures 3 and 5 and the attribution region (grey box) in Figure 4.
+Location of boxes for the regional average time series (red dashed box) in Figures 3 and 5 and the attribution region (grey box) in Figure 7.

 The purpose of this chapter is to summarise the weather and climate from 1960 to present day.
 This begins with a general climate overview including an up to date analysis of changes in surface mean temperature.
 These changes may be the result of a number of factors including climate change, natural variability and changes in land use.
-There is then a focus on extremes of temperature and precipitation selected from 2000 onwards, reported in the World Meteorological Organization (WMO) Annual Statements on the Status of the Global Climate and/or the Bulletin of the American Meteorological Society (BAMS) State of the Climate reports.
+There is then a focus on extremes of temperature, precipitation and storms selected from 2000 onwards, reported to the World Meteorological Organization (WMO) Annual Statement on the Status of the Global Climate and/or the Bulletin of the American Meteorological Society (BAMS) State of the Climate reports.
 This is followed by a discussion of changes in moderate extremes from 1960 onwards using an updated version of the HadEX extremes database (Alexander et al., 2006) which categorises extremes of temperature and precipitation.
 These are core climate variables which have received significant effort from the climate research community in terms of data acquisition and processing and for which it is possible to produce long high quality records for monitoring.
-For seasonal temperature extremes, an attribution analysis then puts the seasons with highlighted extreme events into context of the recent climate versus a hypothetical climate in the absence of anthropogenic emissions (Christidis et al.,
+No new analysis is included for storms (see the methodology annex that follows for background).
+For seasonal temperature extremes, an attribution analysis then puts the seasons with highlighted extreme events into context of the recent climate versus a hypothetical climate in the absence of anthropogenic emissions (Christidis et al., 2011).

-2011).
 It is important to note that we carry out our attribution analyses on seasonal mean temperatures over the entire country.
 Therefore these analyses do not attempt to attribute the changed likelihood of individual extreme events.
 The relationship between extreme events and the large scale mean temperature is likely to be complex, potentially being influenced by inter alia circulation changes, a greater expression of natural internal variability at smaller scales, and local processes and feedbacks.
 Attribution of individual extreme events is an area of developing science.
-The work presented here is the foundation of future plans to systematically address the region's present and projected future weather and climate, and the associated impacts.
+The work presented here is the foundation of future plans to systematically address the region's present and projected future weather and climate and the associated impacts.

-The methodology annex provides details of the data shown here and of the scientific analyses underlying the discussions of changes in the mean temperature and in temperature and precipitation extremes.
+The methodology annex that follows provides details of the data shown here and of the scientific analyses underlying the discussions of changes in the mean temperature and in temperature and precipitation extremes.
 It also explains the methods used to attribute the likelihood of occurrence of seasonal mean temperatures.